Saturday, May 4, 2024

 The story is the same for our preference for favoring the option of least resistance.
 Between the options of exercising today vs. being sedentary the whole day is so much easier and that is what gets favored.
 Alternatively, why task the brain with thinking when mindlessly scrolling for the next story is so less taxing.

 Perhaps someday, technology will help equalize disparities in psychological traits.
 Taking a daily pill or receiving an injection, similar to getting vaccinated during our developmental years, could potentially cure our tendency to discount the future or resist the allure of the path of least resistance.
 However, until such advancements are made, the psychological traits that were once beneficial will persist.
-We must remain vigilant against exploitation by politicians, companies, and snake oil salesmen who are adept at manipulating these traits.
+In the meantime, we must remain vigilant against exploitation by politicians, companies, and snake oil salesmen who are adept at manipulating these traits.

 What seems even more likely is that the competition of resources (given their finite nature) will never stop, and certain traits, whether psychological or technological, by virtue of their helping secure more resources, will persist indefinitely.
 The competition for energy will always be there, what traits help us secure it may change.